For the first time ever, prices for a key U.S. oil benchmark went into the negatives on Monday.

 “Today’s panic prices are not reflective of what Alaska North Slope producers are going to get for what they’re delivering to their West Coast refineries this month,” Persily said.
 “But it’s still a kick in the head for the entire industry.”

-Alaska North Slope crude prices have also already fallen from about $70 at the start of the year to $15.42 on Friday, nearly $3 under West Texas Intermediate on that day and the lowest price in more than 18 years.
+Alaska North Slope crude prices have also already fallen from about $70 a barrel at the start of the year to $15.42 on Friday, nearly $3 under West Texas Intermediate on that day and the lowest price in more than 18 years.

 “At current prices, the producers in Alaska are not covering their costs of operations,” Stickel said.